Pipeline Emergency Response Grant (PERG)

 General Grant Program Information

-The Pipeline Emergency Response Grants (PERG) is a competitive grant program designed to encourage a comprehensive approach to emergency planning and training by incorporating the unique challenges of responding to pipeline emergency situations.
+The PERG program is a competitive grant program designed to encourage a comprehensive approach to emergency planning and training by addressing the unique challenges of responding to pipeline emergencies.

 Eligibility Information

-- Pipeline Emergency Responder Initiative (PERI) development and training
+- PHMSA’s Pipeline Emergency Responder Initiative (PERI) program development and training.

-- Development and maintenance of pipeline training curriculum
+- Development and maintenance of pipeline emergency response training curriculum.

 Funding Information